 Userback maintains a strict policy for assigning and distributing keys which may access any production or development systems.

-Userback has a security incident response policy and procedures associated to provide a full set of actions to deal with security incidents and provide initial response, investigation, and customer and authorities notification according the applicable laws.
+Userback has a security incident response policy and procedures associated to provide a full set of actions to deal with security incidents and provide initial response, investigation, and customer and authorities notification according to the applicable laws.

 We are committed to keeping our customers fully informed of any matters relevant to the security of their account and to providing customers all information necessary for them to meet their own regulatory reporting obligations.